phanirithvij/color-theme/README.md

 npm i
 ```

 ## TODO

 - [x] look at https://github.com/angristan/palette
 - [ ] Implement celery bgtasks and update the clients of their image color extraction progress
 - [ ] store generated palettes in json file for each image and send them from that point.
 - [ ] celery is a great learning as I need to implement it in the BTP project.
+- [ ] setup a venv for this project because flask_socketio is messed up for some reason on global python site-packages.

 ### Note